 3. Start the Smoker

-Place your Traeger smoker near the power plug.
+Place your Traeger grill near the power plug.
 Even if it uses a wood pellet as fuel, it also requires electrical power.
 According to the U.S. Fire Administration report (1), cooking is, by far, the leading cause of home fires and injuries, so make sure to follow all necessary steps to prevent accidents.

 4. Make Sure You Have Enough Pellets